vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/layout/footer.md

 ## Global Config

-You can use `footer` and `copyright` options in theme options to set the default footer content and copyright information globally.
+You can set the default footer content and copyright information globally using `footer` and `copyright` in theme options.

-The footer is not displayed on the page by default.
-To display the footer on every page, you need to set `displayFooter: true` in theme options.
+The footer is not displayed by default.
+To display the footer, you need to set `displayFooter: true` in theme options.

-::: info I18n Locales
+::: info Different Locales

 You can set footers for each language individually under `locales` field in theme options.